Pedro Quirós Jiménez

-Pedro de Jesus Quirós Jiménez (August 1, 1819, San José, Costa Rica - May 1, 1883, San José) was a Costa Rican military man, landowner, and politician.
-He served twice as Vice President of Costa Rica, from 1877 to 1882, and from 1881 to 1882.
-He along with his brother Pablo Quirós Jiménez served as generals in the Costa Rican army.
+Pedro de Jesus Quirós Jiménez (1 August 1819 - 1 May 1883) was a Costa Rican military officer, landowner, and politician who served as First Designate to the Presidency from 1877 to 1881.
+He participated in the Central American campaign against William Walker's filibusters in 1856–1857 and, together with his brother Pablo Quirós Jiménez, attained the rank of general in the Costa Rican Army.